Goldman bets on Russian consumer with fitness deal

 "Many (international private equity players) haven't made inroads here because they have large funds and need to invest large tickets," said Klimov.

-While U.S. buyout group TPG TPG.UL has made successful investments in Russia, rivals such as Blackstone (BX.N) and KKR (KKR.N) have stayed on the sidelines.
+While U.S. buyout group TPG has made successful investments in Russia, rivals such as Blackstone and KKR have stayed on the sidelines.

-Small deals can be highly profitable, said Klimov, noting its investment in entrepreneur Oleg Tinkov's consumer credit firm TCS (TCSq.L), which went public in October.
+Small deals can be highly profitable, said Klimov, noting its investment in entrepreneur Oleg Tinkov's consumer credit firm TCS, which went public in October.

 Goldman initially invested in TCS at the end of 2007 in a deal which valued the business at $100 million.
 TCS currently has a stock market value of nearly $2 billion.